Ttoaster/Ttoaster/README.md

 - 👋 Hi, I’m @Ttoaster
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning c++ at Seneca College.
-I'm enrolled in the CPA program
+I'm enrolled in the CPP program
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me richard950pt@gmail.com